dennislee22/dennislee22.github.io/docs/cml/imagep.md

 print("Some contents of numpy file:\n",numpyraw[0:1,0:3])
 plt.imshow(numpyraw)
 ```
     Some contents of numpy file:
      [[[0 0 0 0]
       [0 0 0 0]
       [0 0 0 0]]]
     <matplotlib.image.AxesImage at 0x7ff82611d4f0>

 ![](../../assets/images/cml/output_2_2.png)

+4. Explore the time taken to change the background colour using `putpixel()` function.

 ```python
 #Replace colour with specific pixel number using putpixel() fn